Skip to main content

 Cluster Issuer URLPrimary OIDC issuer (e.g., EKS OIDC URL)

-NamespaceK8s namespace where agent runs
+NamespaceK8s namespace where the agent runs

 Service AccountName of the ServiceAccount